 If your brush is missing bristles, it’s not going to work effectively.
 The most obvious sign that your Ugly Swan brush needs replacing is our wear indicators, missing pins or when you’re unable to get your brush clean.

-Remember, if you have any questions don’t hesitate to contact us.
+Remember, if you have any questions about how to brush your hair or your specific hair type, please don’t hesitate to contact us.